pthomas92/ALICE-HPC-wrapper/README.md

 	* unpacked: location to extract the .tgz files to

 ### Example Run
-I've provided a single repertoire for analysis in this directory.
-Perform tests using this file.
+I've provided 2 repertoires from the COVIDsortium study for analysis in this directory (Milighetti et al., DOI: 10.1016/j.isci.2023.106937).
+Perform tests using these files.

 1. Clone this repository to your Scratch